This post is part two of "What is Your Jewelry Personality." If you haven't read part one, read it first.

 Narrow, Medium or Wide Style?

-The width and height of the ring you choose isn’t just about your ‘small hands’ or ‘big boned fingers’ or ‘puffy fingers.’
-It’s about the age and condition of your skin.
+The width and height of the ring you choose isn't just about your 'small hands' or 'big boned fingers' or 'puffy fingers.'
+It's about the age and condition of your skin.
+Your jewelry personality should take these details into account for your best look.

 It's about whether you have larger knuckles that might cause your ring to spin.
 It's about whether you have a big personality or are more shy.